ec-europa/digitec/data/events/parallel-3-ux-a11y.md

 ---
 templateKey: event
+title: >-
-title: Workshop on "Accessibility - like professionals do"
+  Accessibility - like professionals do: workshop on digital accessibility and user experience
 starts: '16:00'
 ends: '17:15'
 venue: Hall 300